aonsi55/RealPendulumDeviation-Python/README.md

 $$\frac{d^2\theta}{dt^2} + \frac{g}{l} \sin\theta = 0$$

 This second-order nonlinear differential equation describes the angular motion of the pendulum and is foundational in understanding the dynamics of pendular systems in both simple and complex contexts.

+And at the end we show the graphics, which show the difference between the real pendulum and simple pendulum,